Motivation: Super Improver®

 This display shows students’ ranks after a few weeks.

 Jack is a Blue Penguin.
-On the laddder it shows that Penguins need 5 stars to level up to Kangaroos.
-Since Jack has 2 stars on his Penguin card, he only needs two more stars to level up to Kangaroo!
+The ladder shows Penguins need five stars to level up to Kangaroos.
+With two stars on his Penguin card, Jack needs two more stars to ascend to Kangaroo.

-Once he earns those two stars, his card comes off the wall, the class celebrates, and the card goes home with Jack (parent notes to explain his outstanding achievement are great communication home).
-His new card, green Kangaroo, goes onto the wall in the same place.
+Once he earns those stars, his card comes off the wall, the class celebrates, and the card goes home with Jack (parent notes to explain his outstanding achievement are great home communications).
+His new card, green Kangaroo, goes onto the wall.

-- Never allow students to be more than three levels ahead of their peers.
-If students are three levels ahead, they can roll the dice for a bonus star to be given away to an improving classmate of their choice!
+3. Never allow kids to be more than three levels ahead of their classmates.
+When students are three levels ahead, they roll the dice for a bonus star to be given away to an improving classmate of their choice.

-- A few Players will climb to AlphaHawk , 240 improvement points!
+4. A few players will climb to AlphaHawk, 240 improvement points!
 Display their photo on your classroom wall for as long as you teach.
-As AlphaHawks, Players give all the points they win to improving teammates!!!
+As AlphaHawks, players give all the points they win to improving teammates.

-- When students ask, "What is the prize for leveling up?' you can respond that it's the same prize earned when winning a basketball game.
-You don't need a basket of dollar toys or candy to celebrate your success - the prize for leveling up is Leveling Up!
+5. When students ask, "What’s the prize for leveling up?,” respond that it's the same reward earned when winning a basketball game … the joy of victory.
+Kids don't need candy or a cheesy trinket to celebrate success - the prize for leveling up is Leveling Up!